img

 Erectile dysfunction

-More often than not, there are other underlying health issues that may be causing erection difficulties, so you might want to speak with your doctor about them first.
-These include:
+More often than not, there are other underlying health issues that may be causing erectyle dysfunction (ED), so you might want to speak with your doctor about this issue first.
+Underlying medical issues known to contribute to ED include:

 • Diabetes